iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 Choose one (but not both) of your Docker-enabled terminal sessions.
 Enter the following text exactly:

-``docker run -it --rm=true -v $HOME/.agave:/root/.agave -v `pwd`:/home iplantc/agave-cli bash``
+``docker run -it --rm=true -v $HOME/.agave:/root/.agave -v $HOME:/home iplantc/agave-cli bash``

 This launches a container running the latest release of the iPlant flavor of the ``agave-cli``.
-It mounts Agave's local "cache" directory and also mounts the **current working directory** under ``/home`` inside the container.
-Check the contents of ``/home`` to see the contents of your host's filesystem.
+It mounts Agave's local "cache" directory and also mounts **your local home directory** under ``/home`` inside the container.
+Check the contents of ``/home`` to verify that you can see your own files and folders.

 Retrieving your AWS credentials
 -------------------------------